Best reward current accounts 2026

 Money Talk is intended to inform and educate; it's not financial advice.
-Affiliate links, including from Amazon, are used to help fund it.
+Affiliate links, including from Amazon, are used to help fund the site.
 If you make a purchase via a link marked with an *, Money Talk might receive a commission at no cost to you.
 Find out more here.

-And yet, there might be times when a reward current account is a better bet – for example if you’re a higher or additional rate earner who has already maxed out their personal savings allowance – as the rewards are tax free.
+This is particularly relevant if you’re a higher or additional rate earner who has already maxed out their personal savings allowance.

 With that in mind, here are some bank accounts that offer rewards instead of interest payments.